gennachiaro/phd_proposal/manuscript.md

 <img src="https://user-images.githubusercontent.com/56849646/72555930-3c21fe80-3863-11ea-96e3-2f958b3af366.png" width="45%"></img> <img src="https://user-images.githubusercontent.com/56849646/72555952-4512d000-3863-11ea-9ebc-e9299a09a0b9.png" width="45%"></img>

-Figure 4: Biotite and plagioclase major element compositions from fiamme.
+<p align="center">Figure 4: Biotite and plagioclase major element compositions from fiamme.
 Fiamme are divided into population based on hue.
 Both plagioclase and biotite can be used to determine fiamme type, and biotite can also determine fiamme population (from Chiaro et al., in prep).

 *Hierarchical Clustering and Machine Learning in Python:*